Inochi2D/inox2d/README.md

 Both INP and INX files get parsed correctly.

-Both renderers (OpenGL, WGPU) now work on all models we could test them on (Aka, Midori, Arch-chan).
+The OpenGL renderer works on all models we could test them on (Aka, Midori, Arch-chan).
 The newer models which use the MeshGroup feature don't work yet though.

 Support for mesh groups and animations is on the way!